DArcMattr/DArcBinds/README.markdown

 vehicles, or the &ldquo;Set Focus&rdquo; menu option being broken for third-party raid frames.

-Provides for keybinds for the following things:
+Provides for additional keybinds for the following things, found in the Game Menu under "Key Bindings" > "AddOns":

 <dl>
 <dt>Archaeology</dt>